niceraccoon/Java_Practice/README.md

  In the output file OUTPUT.TXT, you need to output three English letters: "G", "C", and "V" (capital letters without spaces), describing the order of colors on the window after K days (from left to right).
 Denotations: G - geranium, C - crocus, V - violet.

+ - Sum of numbers except those dividing by 3

- - Calculate the sum of all numbers from 1 to 100, excluding numbers that are divisible by 3 without a remainder.
+  Calculate the sum of all numbers from 1 to 100, excluding numbers that are divisible by 3 without a remainder.